IELTS Speaking

 Examiner thanks you and ends the interview

-You must demonstrate all descriptors at a particular band level to achieve that rating.
+The examiner uses the official IELTS Speaking Assessment Rubric to rate your performance across four criteria, each worth 25% of your final band score.
+You must demonstrate all descriptors at a given band level to achieve that rating.

-Range and accuracy of vocabulary and ability to paraphrase
+Range and accuracy of vocabulary, including paraphrasing ability

 Variety and correctness of grammatical structures